Dango772/Cointex/README.md

 - When the character hits a coin, they will collect the coin and display it as a score.
 - In 2-player mode, scores will be compared.
 - You can press to restart the game or return to the menu again.
+- You can change character(both player 1 and player 2)
 ## Screenshots
 menu : ![image](https://github.com/6410110236/Cointex/assets/125024335/2a2a2775-e8b1-4b49-bda1-95a1ed5c404f)
 single or multi mode : ![image](https://github.com/6410110236/Cointex/assets/125024335/a23df7fc-5a4d-4832-9a84-5fb11814ac46)